ejnnr/ejnnr.github.io/content/post/karger-extensions/index.md

 purely because they are a bit simpler to define and more well-known, but the impossibility results hold for both cut problems (and even with similar proofs).

+{{< /spoiler >}}

 ## Karger's algorithm for seeded segmentation {#karger-s-algorithm-for-seeded-segmentation}

-So far, extending Karger's algorithm doesn't look promising: we've seen that a wide class of similar algorithms can't efficiently find \\(s\\)-\\(t\\)-mincuts (or normalized cuts) in general.
-So it's time for a new approach: until now, our strategy was to run a contraction algorithm a bunch of times and then take the best cut we found that way.
-This seems wasteful -- can't we do anything useful with the entire ensemble of cuts produced this way?
-There are lots of things one could use this ensemble for (and some of them would be interesting to explore) but we focus on one simple option: taking the "mean" of all the sampled cuts.

-This won't help with finding \\(s\\)-\\(t\\)-mincuts; if the _best_ cut in the ensemble is not a minimum cut, then neither will some kind of ensemble average be.
-But there are important problems where we don't even want a minimum cut, just a "good partition" in some vaguer sense.

-Take seeded image segmentation as an example: we can treat each pixel in the image as a node of a graph and include edges between neighboring pixels (so that each node has four edges, except at the borders).
-Each edge is given a weight that specifies how different the pixels it connects are; this could just be measured by the intensity difference, or the weights could come from some fancier edge detector.
-Given seed pixels with a known class (e.g. foreground/background), we then want to assign a class to all unlabeled pixels.

-{{< spoiler text="Note for readers of the \\(s\\)-\\(t\\)-mincut refresher above" >}}
-The difference to the image segmentation example we had before is that now, we don't have _probabilistic_ assignments for _all_ pixels; instead, we have _hard_ assigments for _some_ pixels.
-For this reason, we don't introduce the artificial nodes \\(s\\) and \\(t\\); instead, the seeds can just be some of the pixel nodes themselves.
-{{< /spoiler >}}
+So far, extending Karger's algorithm doesn't look promising.
+But it turns out that there _are_ useful extension of Karger's algorithm -- we just have to switch problems.
+Instead of a minimum cut, machine learning often requires a "good" segmentation in a vaguer sense -- something that leads to good downstream performance.
+So that's what we'll tackle next.

-To keep things simple in this blog post, let's assume that there are only two classes, fore- and background, and that there is only one seed in each class.[^fn:1] The setup is then exactly the same as for the
+To keep things simple in this blog post, let's assume that our segmentation problem has only two classes, fore- and background, and that there is only one seed in each class.[^fn:1]
-\\(s\\)-\\(t\\)-mincut.
-But using the \\(s\\)-\\(t\\)-mincut in this setting doesn't always lead to good segmentations.
-For example, it can happen that it's "cheaper" to cut out only a very small region around a seed than to make a more even segmentation, simply because a smaller boundary leads to fewer edges needing to be cut.

-This is where having the ensemble of cuts that Karger's algorithm provides can
-help: we don't have the single best cut, instead we have a lot of cuts with relatively low but not quite optimal cost.
-Any one of these cuts is probably not a very good segmentation, e.g. because it is uneven or because this particular run just happend to make some bad contractions.
-But if a particular node is on the same side of all or most of these cuts, it seems a lot safer to assume that this is the right choice.
-In a sense, we're hoping that unwanted effects such as very small segments cancel out when averaging lots of cuts, leaving only the boundaries we're interested in.
+We'll continue to call these seeds \\(s\\) and \\(t\\) and still want to separate them, we just don't want a minimum cut any longer.

+We could find a segmentation of the graph by just running Karger's algorithm once and taking the cut we get that way.
+But that's a bad idea: it's extremely noisy and the individual cuts that Karger's algorithm produces are often not good segmentations.

+So instead, we sample a lot of cuts and then take their "mean".
-Here's what we can do more precisely: we generate an ensemble of cuts using the variation of Karger's algorithms that never merges the two seeds.
-Then for each node \\(v\\), we count how often it ended up on the same side of the cut as the foreground seed and how often it ended up on the background side.
-We can define the probability \\(p\_{\text{karger}}(v)\\) that Karger's algorithm puts \\(v\\) on the foreground side; our finite ensemble thus gives us an estimate of this probability.
+Mre precisely: we generate an ensemble of cuts using the variation of Karger's algorithms that never merges the two seeds.
+Then for each node \\(v\\), we count how often it ended up on the same side of the cut as \\(s\\) and how often on the \\(t\\) side.
+We can define the probability \\(p\_{\text{karger}}(v)\\) that Karger's algorithm puts \\(v\\) on the side of \\(s\\); our finite ensemble thus gives us an estimate of this probability.

 This is illustrated in the following figure: displayed are six cuts that